trothr/blog/Marilyn/2020/20200214-missing-person.md

 Bill and Helene were already caring for Elaine and Gray.
 To free them up so Helene could help Diane, Marilyn and the kids went to Dallas.
-I had to work, but managed to fly up just before my baby niece was born.
+I had to work, but managed to fly up just before my first niece was born.

+In June of 2012 we got our first niece on Marilyn's side.
+Aunt Marilyn went down to help mom Toni when Nia was born.
+So exciting and such a happy time.
+She loved Nia and Nyla so much.

 Nothing gave Marilyn more joy than helping others.
 It didn't even have to be interesting or fun work.
 She took on the duties of clean-up